18 Mar - 7 min read

 Once you have the PIN, head on to the e-Filing website and click on “First Time Login”.

-There’ll be a text box to enter your PIN number and your IC number, and upon login, you’ll need to fill a form with details such as full name, address, phone number, and also a password for future logins.
-After this, you’ll need to verify that your name, IC number, and income tax number listed in the system is correct, and click “Submit”.
+There’ll be a text box to enter your PIN number (which you just received) and IC number, and upon clicking on “Submit”, you’ll be directed to another form.
+Here, fill in your details, such as your date of birth, address, phone number, and also a password for future logins.
+You’ll also need to verify that your name, IC number, and income tax number listed in the system is correct, and click “Agree”.

-Note also that you will need to enter a password to log in to e-Filing.
+Note that it is important to set and remember your password here, so that you can log in to e-Filing later.
 The PIN number is a single-use code only, and is meant for first-time logins – subsequent logins will require a password that users set.

 Notice also that you will be required to key in a security phrase.
 You can keep this empty for now – the system will prompt you with clearer instructions later.